rameshneel/brizpickr-apps/README.md

 **Happy Coding! 🎉**

-For questions or issues, refer to the [Junior Developer Setup Guide](./JUNIOR_DEVELOPER_SETUP_GUIDE.md) or ask your senior developer.
+For questions or issues, refer to the [ Developer Setup Guide](./DEVELOPER_SETUP_GUIDE.md) or ask your senior developer.